December 22, 2019

 “We are the average of the five people with whom we spend the most time.”
 At least that’s what Jim Rohn, a well-known motivational speaker, thinks.
 And I agree.

-Who and what we surround ourselves with will play a huge role in the degree of our happiness.
+Who and what we surround ourselves with play a huge role in the degree of our happiness.
 Let’s make sure we’re hanging out with people who are smarter, wiser and know more than we do.
 Folks who know more than we do make us smarter.

 We need to bring people into our lives who know more than we do.
 If we don’t, that void will be filled by people who know what we know, think what we think, and are more than happy to commiserate with us about anything and everything.
 Sure, at times we all enjoy a little fawning attention or blind loyalty.
 But fawning attention and blind loyalty get us the same tomorrow that we had today.

 And it’s not just people we need to consider.
 We need to expose ourselves to media that not only entertains or informs but also uplifts us and moves us to decisive action.
-We’re in trouble when we allow ourselves to swim in the negative news of the day, immobilized and impotent, drowning in discontent rather than taking action to make things better.
+We’re in trouble when we allow ourselves to swim in the negative news of the day, drowning in discontent rather than taking action to make things better.
 Lots of likes on our Facebook or Twitter rants doesn’t mean we have helpful support or a network that is making a positive difference in the world.
 Likes suggest we’re attracting and reinforcing more of what brought us down in the first place.

 We’re in trouble when we consume media that masquerades as entertainment but promotes violence and bigotry and brings us down to the lowest common denominator.